Convoy PQ 18: 2–11 September

-Contact was made by U-boats from Wolfpack gruppe Trägertod (Death to carrier) of twelve boats, which were distributed in three groups along the expected route of the convoy.
+Contact was made by U-boats from Wolfpack gruppe Eispalast of twelve boats, which were distributed in three groups along the expected route of the convoy.
 On 10 September, the weather worsened and fog descended as the escorts chased Asdic reports of submarines.
 Off Norway, far to the east, as Scheer, Hipper, Koln and their destroyers began Unternehmen Doppelschlag.
-Next day, as the convoy made its way through fog and rain squalls which turned to snow, Boddam-Whetham criticised the ships' station keeping and warned that ships should keep two cables apart [about 200 yd].
+Next day, as the convoy made its way through fog and rain squalls which turned to snow, Boddam-Whetham criticised the ships' station keeping and warned that they should keep two cables apart [about 200 yd].
 Scylla and five destroyers of the 3rd Destroyer Flotilla from the FDE departed the convoy for Bellsundet (Bell Sound) on the south-west coast on the Svalbard and arrived at 11:40 a.m. on 12 September, to fuel from the two oilers in Axelfjord; the destroyers departed at 4:00 a.m. on 13 September.
 (Note: The M class destroyers were the best armed of the escorts, their QF 4.7 inch Mark XI guns being capable of elevating to 50° and carried four or eight torpedo tubes in one or two quad mounts.)